 she put in so many miles on the Charles that the course has been permanently etched

 in her brain.
 Yaz began rowing at the University of Wisconsin in 1984, and raced

 the Head Of The Charles® for the first time in 1985.
 She currently serves as the

-Head Women’s Rowing Coach at Stanford University.
+Head Women’s Rowing Coach at the University of Washington.

 John first started rowing at Christ's College, Cambridge, England in 1969.
 He moved